Myall Creek massacre: Description of the massacre

-In the 1830s white settlers were expanding into the northern area of the colony of New South Wales (New England), near the Gwydir River, the traditional territory of the Kamilaroi people.
-They ran livestock and cultivated crops, competing for resources.
+In the 1830s white settlers were expanding into the northern area of the colony of New South Wales (New England), near the Gwydir River, the traditional lands of the Kamilaroi people.
+These colonists ran livestock and cultivated crops which led to competition for resources.
 The Aboriginal people resisted, sometimes attacking livestock or settlers, and there was violence on both sides.

 John Henry Fleming, a free man from Mungie Bundie Run near Moree, gathered a group of armed men to respond.
 They consisted of eleven stockmen, both former convicts and assigned convicts (who were essentially indentured workers to employers).
 Ten were white Europeans and one, John Johnstone, was a black African.
 They arrived by horseback at Henry Dangar's Myall Creek station in New England on 9 June 1838.

 A group of approximately thirty-five Aboriginal people were camped near the huts of the station.
 They were part of the Wirraayaraay (also spelled 'Weraerai') group who belonged to the Kamilaroi people.
 They had been invited a few weeks before by Charles Kilmeister (or Kilminister), one of the convict stockmen, to camp at the station for safety and protection from the gangs of marauding stockmen in the district.
 These whites were slaughtering any Aboriginal people they could find.

 These Aboriginal people had previously been camped peacefully at Peter MacIntyre's station at Keera for a few months.
 They were well known to the whites.
 Most of them had been assigned such English names as Daddy, King Sandy, Joey, Martha and Charley.
 Some of the children already spoke a certain amount of English.

 When the stockmen rode into their camp, the Wirraayaraay fled to Kilmeister's hut pleading for protection.

 George Anderson, the station hut keeper, asked the white men what they were going to do with the Aboriginal people.
 John Russell said they were going to "take them over the back of the range and frighten them".
 The stockmen entered the hut, tied the Aboriginal people to a long tether rope and led them away.

 The stockmen took the group to a gully on the side of the ridge about 800 m to the west of the station huts.
 There they killed them all except for one woman, who they kept with them and gang raped for the next couple of days.
 The 28 corpses found at the site were mostly women, children, and old men.
 Ten younger men were away on a neighbouring station, having been hired to ring-bark trees.
 Apparently most of the people were slaughtered with swords.
 George Anderson, who refused to join the massacre, said he heard only two shots.
 Unlike Anderson, Charles Kilmeister joined the slaughter.